sea-lang/sea/doc/sandbox.md

 [2]:
 ```

-Well that done something!
+Well that did something!
 This executed the function we just wrote!

 The sandbox has "commands" which all start with a backslash.
 To list each of
 them, use `\help`.